biotech Technology

 Key performance indicators

 For the heat pump, the coefficient of performance (COP) is defined as the ratio of the discharged thermal energy and the sum of the thermal and electrical energy charged to the heat pump.
-Here, the temperature difference of the two sources influences the COP.
+Here, the temperature difference between the two sources influences the COP.
 The higher the temperature difference is, the higher the COP is.
-However, if the performance of the entire heating or cooling system including the heat pump and other pumps for circulating fluids over an entire season shall be assessed, the seasonal performance factor must be considered.
+To assess the performance of the heating/cooling system over an entire season, the seasonal performance factor must be considered.

 Parameter